github-medfiltforensics/median-filtering-forensics/README.md

-FEATURE EXTRACTION CODE FOR MEDIAN FILTERING FORENSICS
+FEATURE EXTRACTION CODES FOR MEDIAN FILTERING FORENSICS

 This repository includes three methods for median filtering forensics in digital images.
 The codes are created for following publications: